Applied Statistics FOR ENGINEERS AND SCIENTISTS – LIVE ONLINE

 In this course you will learn the fundamental concepts of applied statistics including descriptive statistics, confidence intervals, hypothesis tests, regression analysis, and analysis of variance, and be able to apply them immediately to the problems that you encounter on the job.
-This will be accomplished by lectures that carefully explain each statistical technique and then illustrate it by one or more examples using real-world data.
+This will be accomplished by lectures that carefully explain each statistical technique and then illustrated by one or more examples using real-world data.
 This is reinforced by an extensive number of in-class exercises that students perform using Excel.
-Whether you are new to statistics or looking for a refresher course, you will find this live seminar a great way to get up to speed in just four days.
-Internet courses where you read a book or PowerPoint slides on your own can simply not compare!
+Whether you are new to statistics or looking for a refresher course, you will find this live online seminar (using Zoom) a great way to get up to speed in just four days.
 The instructor, Dr. Averill M. Law, will be available after class to answer your individual questions.

 Versions of this seminar have been presented to Caterpillar, Institute of Industrial and Systems Engineers (IISE), Lockheed Martin, the U.S. Army, and the U.S. Navy (four times).